 ABOUT

 Ships Have Sailed is the brainchild of vocalist/guitarist Will Carpenter.
-The band materialized in the waning days of his previous project –a band he had been an integral part of ever since moving to Los Angeles.
-His decision to individually focus on new music again was initially daunting, but the risk proved to be invigorating and refreshing.
-The music is uplifting and buoyant.
-The lyrics are thoughtful and conscientious.
-The sound is sincere indie rock with an unabashed pop structure.
-And after initially sharing it with fellow musicians, Carpenter recruited a lineup that now permanently includes drummer Art Andranikyan.
+The band materialized after a hesitant decision to individually focus on new music.
+The process was initially daunting but the risk proved to be invigorating and refreshing.
+The music became uplifting and buoyant.
+The lyrics revealed a thoughtful and conscientious perspective, and the sound evolved into sincere indie rock with an unabashed pop structure.
+After sharing it with fellow musicians, Carpenter recruited a lineup that now permanently includes drummer Art Andranikyan.

 Carpenter describes the band's moniker not as a pessimistic reference to the renowned idiom "that ship has sailed," but instead a fresh, positive perspective on the unexpected outcomes of unforeseen circumstances.
-It's an adage that can be applied to his own life of growing up in poverty in rural Vermont and being kicked out of his home as a teenager.
-He made ends meet by working as a dishwasher and eventually put himself through college as a security guard on the graveyard shift.
-And it’s from this period of his life that Carpenter recently reflected on to draw introspective inspiration.
-Thus, the band’s next series of singles, released in 2019 ("Escape", "Stay" and "Skin") leaned into emotive honesty and expressed a deeper level of sentiment than ever before.
+It's an adage that can be applied to his own life of growing up in poverty in rural New England and being kicked out of his home as a teenager.
+And it’s from these challenging experiences that Carpenter often reflects on to draw introspective inspiration.

 Discography: